wp-plugins/icon-links-widget/readme.txt

 * First release.

 == Upgrade Notice ==

+= 2.5 =
+This includes the latest Font Awesome version, as well as fixing an important bug with the first link.

 = 1.0 =
 This is the official release, based on feedback I have also enhanced the usability quite a bit.